Skip to main content

 r = requests.post(url=URL, json=data)

-# extracting data in json format
+# extract data in json format

 ret = r.json()